Alt Codes vs a Physical Math Keyboard: Which Is Better for Math Symbols?

 Alt codes depend on a numeric keypad, a code list, and remembering the right sequence.
-Nitrax Mathematical Keyboard gives you the symbol on the key.
+A math keyboard for PC and Mac gives you the symbol on the key.

-Microsoft documents Alt codes as a numeric-keypad shortcut, which already tells you the problem: they are not direct typing.
+Microsoft documents Alt codes as a numeric-keypad command, which already tells you the problem: they are not direct typing.
 You have to know the code and have the right hardware.

 That friction is fine for a few rare symbols.
 It gets old fast when you are writing equations, notes, or homework and need symbols repeatedly.